aldettinger/camel-quarkus-workshop/README.md

 public class MyRoutes /*TODO-FROM-CAMEL-QUARKUS-DOC*/ {
 ```

-We need to complete the class declaration.
+We should complete the class declaration.
-Indeed, Camel Quarkus needs a bit of information to detect that the `MyRoutes` class need to be bootstrapped.
+Indeed, Camel Quarkus requires a bit of information to detect that the `MyRoutes` class need to be bootstrapped.
 Such an information is specific to Camel Quarkus, so it will reside in the [Camel Quarkus documentation](https://camel.apache.org/camel-quarkus/next/index.html).
 Especially, please read the section explaining how to [define a route with the Java DSL](https://camel.apache.org/camel-quarkus/next/user-guide/defining-camel-routes.html#_java_dsl).